 Calculated on an individual class basis.
-Contact the Veterans Specialist in the Admissions and Records Office for detailed information
+Contact the Veterans Specialist in the Admissions and Records Office for detailed

-- International students with an "F-1" visa issued by Cuyamaca College.
-Requirement: 12 or more units a semester. - Enrollment verifications for insurance benefits that a student is attending full-time.
-Requirement: 12 or more units a semester or 6 or more units for summer session. - 5.
+- 3. International students with an "F-1" visa issued by Cuyamaca College.
+Requirement: 12 or more units a semester. - 4.
+Enrollment verifications for insurance benefits that a student is attending full-time.
+Requirement: 12 or more units a semester or 5 or more units for summer session. - 5.
 Athletics Eligibility to participate in Pacific Coast Conference intercollegiate athletics.
-Requirement: 12 or more units in courses for which NEW units of credit may be earned.
+Requirement: 12 or more units in courses for

+- which NEW units of credit may be earned.
 Students should see Pacific Coast Conference and Cuyamaca College regulations for additional requirements. - 6.
 Student Government Eligibility to participate in student government as an office holder or in intercollegiate activities other than athletics.
-Requirement: 6 or more units during the semester of participation. - 7.
-Financial Aid Enrollment status for financial aid purposes are as follows:
+Requirement: 6 or more units during the semester of participation.